-Example: The construction of the Burnside Expressway should be coupled with the opportunity to install dedicated bus lanes on Windmill Road, between Akerley Boulevard and Victoria Road. d) Improve the efficiency of the road network using current and future technological advancements:
+Example: The construction of the Burnside Expressway should be coupled with the opportunity to install dedicated bus lanes on Windmill Road, between Akerley Boulevard and Victoria Road.
 Action 125: Continue the municipality's efforts to implement an advanced traffic signal control system for the network of signalized intersections.